msupply-foundation/conforma-server/documentation/API.md

 `/check-unique`

-Endpoint to check if a username/email/org name is unique in the system.
+Endpoint to check if an entity (e.g. username, email) is unique in the system.
 Needed because the front-end user won't have permission to query the full list of records, only ones they have permission for.

 Query parameters:

 - `type`: available options: `username`, `email`, `organisation`
 - `value`: the value being checked for uniqueness
+- `table`: the database table to check
+- `field`: the field in the above table to check

+Note that `table` and `field` are only required when `type` is not specified -- `type` is basically a table/field shorthand for "username", "email" and "organisation" checks; for any other checks, use `table` and `field`.

 Example request URL: `/check-unique/type=email&value=carl@sussol.net`